nextauthjs/next-auth/packages/adapter-chiselstrike/README.md

 ```json
 { "CHISELD_AUTH_SECRET" : "1234" }
 ```
-If running a ChiselStrike backend in the cloud, please edit all instances of `new ChiselStrikeAdapter` in the `tests/` directory to reflect your backend's URL and auth secret.
+If running a ChiselStrike backend in the cloud, please edit all instances of `new ChiselStrikeAuthFetcher` in the `tests/` directory to reflect your backend's URL and auth secret.

 Build and test:
 ```bash